-FORM 10-K
+FORM 10-K/A

-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended: D o ecember 31, 2013 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 5(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from: to Commission file number er: 000-55158 Cocrystal Pha Delaware (State or Other Jurisdiction of Incorporation or Organization) 20-578559 (I.R.S.
-Employer Identification No.) 19805 North Creek Parkway, Bothell, WA (Address of Principal Executive Office) 98011 (Zip Code) Registrant's telephone number, includir ng area code: (425) 398-7178 Securities registered pursuant to Sect ion 12(b) of the Act: None Securities registered pursuant to Section 12(g) of t he Act: Common Stock, \$0.01 par value Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursual No \boxtimes nt to Section 13 or Section 15(d) of the Exchange Act.
-Yes □ Indicate by check mark whether the registrant (1) has filed all reports require Act of 1934 during the preceding 12 months (or for such shorter period that subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically a Data File required to be submitted and posted pursuant to Rule 405 of Regul period that the registrant was required to submit and post such files).
-Yes 🗵 lation S-T during the preceding 12 months (or for such shorter nt to Item 405 of Regulation S-K is not contained herein, and will not be boxy or information statements incorporated by reference in Part III of this Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-8 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). □ Yes X No The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the closing price as of the last business day of the registrant's most recently completed second fiscal quarter, June 30, 2013, was approximately \$31 million.
-The number of shares outstanding of the registrant's common stock, as of March 24 2014, was 120,500,609.
+For the fiscal year ended: December 31, 2013

+OR [] TRANSITION REPORT PURSUANT TO SECTION 13 OF R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from: to Commission file num ber: 000-55158 Cocrystal Pha (Exact name of registrant as Delaware (State or Other Jurisdiction of Incorporation or Organization) 20-578559 (I.R.S.
+Employer Identification No.) 19805 North Creek Parkway, Bothell, WA (Address of Principal Executive Office) 98011 (Zip Code) Registrant's telephone number, include ding area code: (425) 398-7178 Securities registered pursuant to Se ection 12(b) of the Act: None Securities registered pursuant to Section 12(g) o f the Act: Common Stock, \$0.01 par value Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes [] No [X] Indicate by check mark if the registrant is not required to file reports purs No $\left[X\right]$ suant to Section 13 or Section 15(d) of the Exchange Act.
+Yes [ Indicate by check mark whether the registrant (1) has filed all reports req Act of 1934 during the preceding 12 months (or for such shorter period the been subject to such filing requirements for the past 90 days.
+Yes [X] N hat the registrant was required to file such reports), and (2) has Indicate by check mark whether the registrant has submitted electronicall Data File required to be submitted and posted pursuant to Rule 405 of Reperiod that the registrant was required to submit and post such files).
+Yes egulation S-T during the preceding 12 months (or for such shorter definitive pro at to Item 405 of Regulation S-K is not contained herein, and voxy or information statements incorporated by reference in Par , ated filer, an accelerated filer, a non-accelerated filer or a smallerated filer" and "smaller reporting company" in Rule 12b-2 of 1 0 Large accelerated filer Non-accelerated filer [] Accelerated filer Smaller reporting company [] [X] Indicate by check mark whether the registrant is a s shell compan y (as defined in Rule 12b-2 of the Act). [] Yes [X] No CC C • on equity held by non-affiliates computed by reference to the eleted second fiscal quarter, June 30, 2013, was approximately ~ · The number of shares outstanding of the registrant' 's common st ock, as of March 24, 2014, was 120,500,609.